 In her spare time Kelly enjoys playing guitar, hiking in the countryside and writing with the dream of one day publishing a book.

-Charlotte has worked with children for over 20 years and is passionate about each child meeting their full potential.
+Charlotte has worked with children for over 20 years and is passionate about each child meeting their full potential and has been a Sunshine Advocate since 2021.
 She believes that SEN should not be a barrier to progress and that with the right provision and understanding, every individual can thrive.

-As a qualified teacher, Charlotte has worked with a wide range of age groups but is a specialist in Early Years Education and early child development.
-Her most recent role was supporting EY settings and schools as a local authority SEN Advisor and she has a wealth of experience in early identification and support.
+As a qualified specialist teacher, Charlotte has worked with a wide range of age groups and has spent a large part of her career as a an Educational SEN Advisor to schools and early years settings; she has a wealth of experience in early identification, intervention and support.

 Charlotte feels passionately that we achieve the best outcomes for our children though coproduction.
-She is experienced in bringing parents, professionals, and settings together to support the needs of the child.
+She is experienced in bringing parents, professionals, and settings together to support the needs of the child and is outstanding at mediating.

 In her spare time, Charlotte is studying for a Masters in Psychology and hopes to one day retrain as an Educational Psychologist.
 To relax, Charlotte enjoys spending time in her garden and baking.

-With lived experience of being a SEND parent, Nikki brings focus and stability to our very busy team.
+With lived experience of being a SEND parent, Nikki brings focus, stability and humour to our very busy team.

 Personally going through the EHCP process and successfully securing EOTAS for her son, Nikki worked with IPSEA as an advice line volunteer alongside completing her degree in Psychology.
 She is currently studying Forensic Psychology MSc alongside working for Sunshine Support.